2022 Canadian Soccer League season: Playoff champion

 The landscape of the playoff scene included all six member clubs.
 The Serbian White Eagles and York Region Shooters were both given a bye to the second round of the competition.
-In the preliminary stages of the postseason, FC Continentals automatically advanced as Toronto Falcons were disqualified as they failed to meet the requirements to compete in the playoffs.
+In the preliminary stages of the postseason, FC Continentals automatically advanced as the Toronto Falcons were disqualified as they failed to meet the requirements to compete in the playoffs.
 Scarborough also made the next round as they defeated BGH City.

-Both the Serbs and York Region were eliminated in the semifinals which set the stage for the third consecutive rematch between Continentals and Scarborough.
-The regular season champion was defeated by FC Continentals while Scarborough eliminated the Shooters in extra time.
+Both the Serbs and York Region were eliminated in the semifinals, which set the stage for the third consecutive rematch between Continentals and Scarborough.
+The regular season champion was defeated by FC Continentals, while Scarborough eliminated the Shooters in extra time.
 In the championship match, the Continentals defeated Scarborough for their third playoff title.

 Changes from 2021

 The league returned to a five-month schedule.
 Two new entries were accepted into the league.
-The most notable returnee was the York Region Shooters which previously played until the 2017 season and was a charter member from the 1998 CNSL–OPSL merger.
-The other addition was the Toronto Falcons a club managed and organized by former FC Vorkuta general manager Samad Kadirov.
+The most notable returnee was the York Region Shooters, which previously played until the 2017 season and was a charter member from the 1998 CNSL–OPSL merger.
+The other addition was the Toronto Falcons, a club managed and organized by former FC Vorkuta general manager Samad Kadirov.
 A name change occurred with FC Vorkuta being renamed FC Continentals.

-The league intended to launch the Enio Perruzza Memorial Trophy a separate competition in tribute to former league announcer Enio Perruzza who died the previous year.
+The league intended to launch the Enio Perruzza Memorial Trophy as a separate competition in tribute to former league announcer Enio Perruzza, who died the previous year.
 The Memorial Trophy was to be an open tournament featuring league members along with invitational clubs.
-The playoffs would commence in early August with the championship final being scheduled for August 27, 2022.
-The season would resume activity throughout September and October for the invitational Memorial Trophy but the tournament was rescheduled for the next season due to the lack of available stadiums.
+The playoffs would commence in early August, with the championship final being scheduled for August 27, 2022.
+The season would resume activity throughout September and October for the invitational Memorial Trophy, but the tournament was rescheduled for the next season due to the lack of available stadiums.